sledsworth/sledsworth.css/posts/2020/iPhone 12 Pro First Impressions.md

 ---
-title: First Impressions: iPhone 12 Pro
+title: "First Impressions: iPhone 12 Pro"
-description: I'm a few days in with the new iPhone and I'm not sure I'll keep it.
+description: "I'm a few days in with the new iPhone and I'm not sure I'll keep it."
 date: 2020-10-26T23:23:26-04:00
 tags:
 - apple